 Dr. Larson teaches Introductory Biology, Biochemistry, Pharmacology and Cell Biology.
 His research focuses on platelets, platelet function, and platelet biogenesis.
-He is also the pre-professional advisor for occupational therapy and clinical lab science.
+He is also the pre-professional advisor for clinical lab science.
 He received his bachelor’s degree in biology and chemistry at Concordia College and his Ph.D. in pharmacology from the University of North Carolina at Chapel Hill, and he worked as a post-doctoral research fellow at the Centre for Cardiovascular Research at the University of Birmingham (U.K.).

 Dr. Amy R. Lewis

 Assistant Professor, Ornithology

 Dr. Lewis teaches Biology and Human Concerns, Introduction to Biological Principles I, Introduction to Environmental Science, Principles of Ecology, and Ornithology.
 She received her bachelor’s degree in biology from Bowdoin College, her master’s degree in ecology from The Pennsylvania State University, and her Ph.D. in biological sciences (wildlife) from South Dakota State University.

 Froiland Science Complex #226